MichaelSpencer1995/3d-Engine/README.md

 # 3D Engine #

-3D Rendering Software I am developing with Typescript to run in the browser, for learning and for fun!
+3D Rendering Software I am developing with Typescript to run in the browser, which if it turns out ok, I will probably port to C# or C++ and 'attempt' to optimize to get a better feel for computers and for fun!

 ## Usage ##